Canadian Residents Earning Income through Non-resident US LLCs

 4. Manual data entry

 One of the most powerful aspects of technology is its ability to automate processes.
-However, many nonprofits still rely on planting a staff member in front of a computer to manually input mounds of data.
-But whether it’s membership management, event organization or some other essential function, there is likely a way to automate the entire process.
+However, many Not for Profit organizations still rely on planting a staff member in front of a computer to manually input mounds of data.
+But whether it’s membership management, event organization, or some other essential function, there is likely a way to automate the entire process.
 Wasting staff members’ time by having them type in names or numbers is not just inefficient.
 It is also prone to errors and can lead to job dissatisfaction.
 If names or numbers exist somewhere, like on a statement or a third-party report, chances are that it can be uploaded or automatically brought into your core systems of record.
 Automating your processes can make manual entry seem like a relic from another era—which is exactly what it is.

 5. Same data, different systems

-The nonprofit world, unfortunately, seems more prone than other industries to put information into silos and maintain data in separate systems.
+The Not for Profit world, unfortunately, seems more prone than other industries to put information into silos and maintain data in separate systems.
 Often, an organization’s development team maintains the donor records in their database, but the finance team tracks invoices in the accounting system, and the marketing team tracks the fundraising campaign and so on.
 Furthermore, these different systems usually do not communicate with one another, so when there are discrepancies (if those are even looked for), who is right?
 Keeping the same information in different places means staff members have to double their effort, or even triple it if they reconcile the competing systems.
 The solution is to link data in a centralized system, like a data warehouse, that eliminates duplicate information and redundant tasks, while maintaining master data records to be used across the technology ecosystem.
 Data gets entered once and is immediately reconciled for different uses.
-Again, technology can automate this process and keep the organization’s data up to date and accessible.
+Again, technology can automate this process and keep the organization’s data up-to-date and accessible.

 Conclusion

-Most nonprofit professionals have seen and felt the aftermath of botched technology implementations.
+Most Not for Profit professionals have seen and felt the aftermath of botched technology implementations.
 But upgrading your nonprofit’s technology does not have to be a scary or intimidating process.
 On the contrary, it can be exciting to unleash your organization’s full potential, freeing it from the constraints of antiquated systems.
 Of course, it is imperative to work with technology experts when implementing new approaches.
 Therefore, partnering with a technology provider that has a proven track record—and understands your industry as well as the latest software and its applicability to your practices—is key for a successful implementation.
 Together, you can make your nonprofit more strategic, more efficient and more successful.

 This article was written by Matt Haggerty and originally appeared on Aug 16, 2022 RSM Canada, and is available online at https://rsmcanada.com/insights/industries/nonprofit/5-signs-your-nonprofit-needs-to-update-its-business-processes.html.